2captcha/2captcha-python/README.md

 ### Audio Captcha
 To bypass an audio captcha (mp3 formats only) use the following method.
 You must provide the language as `lang = 'en'`.
-Supported languages are "en", "ru", "de", "el", "pt".
+Supported languages are "en", "ru", "de", "el", "pt", "fr".

 ```python
 result = solver.audio('path/to/captcha.mp3', lang = 'lang', param1=..., ...)